mckfarm/16S_demo_2023/docs/02_import_data.md

 To see a full list of options for the `input-format` and `type` flags, activate the QIIME2 module in the command line, then run `qiime tools import --show-importable-formats` and `qiime tools import --show-importable-types`.
 You can also run the `--help` flag on any QIIME commands or view the [QIIME documentation](https://docs.qiime2.org/2023.5/) if you'd like to learn more than what you see in this tutorial.

+You may also notice the second `demux` command in the example script.
+This command will allow you to view the data in your `.qza` file in the [QIIME viewer](https://view.qiime2.org/).
+The `i-data` flag should point to where you saved your `.qza` file in the `import` command.
+The `o-visualization` flag should point to where you want your visualization file `.qzv` to be saved.

 Run your script with the `sbatch` command.
-If it is successful, you should see a new file with a `.qza` extension in your output directory.
+If it is successful, you should see new files with `.qza` and `.qzv` extensions in your output directory.
+To view your data, download your `.qzv` file and upload it to the [QIIME viewer](https://view.qiime2.org/).

+You are now ready to start processing your raw reads!